 - Students who earn a degree from Coastal Carolina University and who are granted licensure by the state of South Carolina are eligible for reciprocal licensure* in every other state.

-- Coastal Carolina University offers the national education honor society Kappa Delta Pi for Elementary Education majors.
+- Coastal Carolina University offers two student organizations for education majors: The South Carolina Education Association (SCEA) and the national education honor society, Kappa Delta Pi.

 Admission to the Program